Join our inner circle to get the latest in travel, beauty, style & more !

 A word of warning!
 Some vibrators can turn on unexpectedly due to pressure changes in the cabin, and, of course, they may accidentally be switched on when being bumped around in your luggage.
 To avoid this, remove the batteries if you can, pad them when packing, and, for the best holiday-safe sex toys, look for one with a travel lock to ensure it only turns on when you want to be too.

 Keeping your sex toy in a storage case not only maintains privacy and hygiene when travelling.
-It also means you can easily find and identify it if asked by security staff.
+It also means you can easily find and identify it if asked by security staff, which saves you have to unpack your whole bag in front of everyone.
+Having it marked up as ‘personal massager or wellness device’ can also highlight to staff exactly what you are travelling with.
 Keep some spare batteries (or the charging cables) in there as well to ensure your toy never runs out of charge.

 • Don’t forget about lubricants and wipes